 Ang mga serbisyo sa pagsasalin ng wika ay makukuha sa karamihang wika.
 Tumawag sa amin para sa tulong sa inyong wika.

-The speculation and vacancy tax is designed to turn empty homes into housing for British Columbians, and ensure foreign owners and those with primarily foreign income contribute fairly to B.C.’s tax system.
+The speculation and vacancy tax is designed to turn vacant homes into housing for people in British Columbia, and ensure foreign owners and those with primarily foreign income contribute fairly to B.C.’s tax system.

-Over 99% of British Columbians are exempt from the speculation and vacancy tax.
-Generally, a British Columbian owner is exempt from the tax if the home is their principal residence.
+Over 99 percent of people in British Columbia are exempt from the speculation and vacancy tax.
+Generally, an owner is exempt from the tax if the home is their principal residence.

 When we determine you owe an amount under the speculation and vacancy tax, we send you a notice detailing the amount owing and how to pay it.
 This may happen as a result of your declaration or from an audit.
 If you received a Notice of Assessment for the speculation and vacancy tax and believe an error was made you have several options to get help.